 Even if you set it up correctly, we still need to reverse engineer your marketing funnel to set a realistic expectation of what’s possible…

-In fact, this will tell you if you even have a real chance of making money – before you spend money on advertising.
+In fact, this will tell you if you even have a real chance of making money – before you spend money on online advertising.

 For this example, let’s walk through a basic webinar funnel consisting of: